multiversx/mx-docs/docs/sdk-and-tools/erdjs/writing-and-running-erdjs-snippets.md

 Writing and testing interactions

 :::important
-This tutorial makes use of `erdjs 10`, which isn't officially released yet (still in _alpha_ as of 2022-03-24).
+This tutorial makes use of `erdjs 10`, which isn't officially released yet (in _beta_ as of 2022-03-24).
 Therefore, the code examples in this section are subject to change.
 :::

 This tutorial will guide you through the process of writing smart contract interactions using **erdjs** and run (test) them as [**mocha**](https://mochajs.org)-based **erdjs snippets**.